-Although fast food restaurants seem less prevalent in our neck of the woods than in other regions of the country, it’s hard to picture a strip of suburban road, even in New England, without including a glimpse of those golden arches among the commercial landscape.
-Today, McDonald’s employs 1.7 million people in more than 33,000 restaurants in 119 countries.
+McDonald’s captures imaginations.
+These days, it’s hard to travel a strip of suburban road, even in New England, without seeing those golden arches rising from the commercial landscape.
+Today, McDonald’s and its franchisees employ some 1.9 million people in more than 36,000 restaurants in over 100 countries.

-McDonald’s strategy mirrored that of the Detroit automakers: churn out hamburgers with assembly line efficiency – high volume and low overhead.
-Then, hope that customers will continue to wait at the self-service window as long as they can continue to enjoy discounted prices.
-Even in the mid-60’s, a burger at fifteen cents was still a steal.
+McDonald’s strategy mirrored that of the Detroit automakers: churn out hamburgers with assembly-line efficiency – high volume and low overhead.
+Then hope that customers will wait at the self-service window and keep coming back to enjoy those budget-friendly prices.

-The original model of the McDonald’s restaurant involved self-service windows, rather than today’s familiar eat-in restaurant (introduced in 1962) and drive-thru, which debuted at a McDonald’s located near a military base in Arizona so that soldiers would not need to violate a rule that prohibited them to leave their vehicles while wearing fatigues.
+McDonald’s original restaurant model included self-service windows, rather than today’s familiar eat-in restaurant (introduced in 1962) and drive-thru.
+Those drive-thrus debuted at a McDonald’s located near a military base in Arizona.
+The initial draw?
+Soldiers couldn’t leave their vehicles while wearing fatigues without violating dress code.

-McDonald’s today has grown into a multinational corporation that brings what many view as a kind of “Americana” into countries far from America’s shores.
-Over the last 15 years, living in Western Europe for extended periods of time and spending stints of time in Latin America too, I sought out McDonald’s when I needed a temporary escape from the local fare.
-Whether you love them or not, it’s hard to deny that McDonald’s has had an indelible impact on American culture of the past fifty years.
+McDonald’s today has grown into a multinational corporation that brings “Americana” into countries far from America’s shores.
+Whether you’re seeking a break from local fare in some faraway country or looking for a familiar staple of twentieth-century childhoods everywhere, it’s hard to deny that McDonald’s has had an indelible impact on American (and world) culture of the past sixty years.